5 Sales Attributes We’re Thankful For

 5. Sellers who know how to walk away

-When sales teams are up against difficult benchmarks and selling in an unprecedented environment, walking away from any deal is an afterthought.
-While every sales organization is facing different challenges, one thing is certain — your sellers' time is valuable.
+When sales teams are up against difficult benchmarks and selling in a challenging environment, walking away from any deal is an afterthought.
+Every sales organization is facing different challenges, but one thing is certain — your sellers' time is valuable.

 This is why we’re thankful for the salespeople who know what deals they don’t belong in.
 Salespeople who are equipped with a voracious qualification methodology and process will be able to ensure they’re spending their time effectively and qualifying out deals that they don’t belong in and/or aren’t going to happen.